Tattoo Swelling: What to Do About Swollen Ink

 The tattooed area will also generally always be slightly more sensitive than the normal area of skin surrounding it, meaning that harsh cleaning products and lotions could elicit a swelling response if your skin doesn’t take kindly to them (this is normally due to artificial colorings and scents within the products).

 Sun exposure can also affect the sensitive tattooed skin, causing possible heat rash (which is often accompanied by swelling).

-If you’re concerned about swelling on your old tattoo then it’s always best to get it checked out by a tattoo artist or a medical professional.
+If you’re concerned about any swelling on your old tattoo, it’s always best to get it checked out by either an experienced tattoo artist or a medical professional.